Flavoring and Thickening Yogurt

 Add thickeners.
 These can be added to the milk just before you add the culture.
 This is a process that’s most successful with direct-set cultures, or yogurt where you are maintaining a separate mother culture, since the thickeners may interfere with the yogurt’s ability to reproduce over successive generations.
 If you are using a re-culturing yogurt, another way to add thickeners is to wait until just after the yogurt has set up.
 Take out some of the finished yogurt to use for inoculating the next batch, then add the thickener to the larger batch before you refrigerate it.

-Tapioca starch: For 3 to 4 cups of milk, dissolve 2 tablespoons tapioca starch into a small amount of heated milk.
+Tapioca starch: For 3 to 4 cups of milk, dissolve 2 tablespoons tapioca starch into a small amount of heated milk when it has cooled down to culturing temperature.
 Add the small amount of milk to the larger portion of milk and mix well.

-Ultra-gel (modified corn starch): For 3 to 4 cups milk, add 3/8 cups Ultra-gel to the heated milk and mix well to combine.
+Ultra-gel (modified corn starch): For 3 to 4 cups milk, add 3/8 cups Ultra-gel to the heated milk when it has cooled down to culturing temperature and mix well to combine.
 While regular corn starch can be used, it's not particularly stable and can yield an odd consistency.

-Gelatin: For every 3 to 4 cups milk, sprinkle 1 teaspoon of gelatin into the milk as it is getting close to 110°F. Mix well to combine.
+Gelatin: For every 3 to 4 cups milk, sprinkle 1 teaspoon of gelatin into the milk when it has cooled down to culturing temperature.
+Mix well to combine.
 Please note: the effects of the gelatin will not be noticeable until after the yogurt has set and has chilled in the refrigerator.

 Agar: For every 3 to 4 cups milk, dissolve 1/2 teaspoon agar into 1/2 cup of water.
 Bring the agar and water mixture to a boil.
-Allow the mixture to cool sufficiently prior to adding it to the heated milk.
+Allow the mixture to cool sufficiently prior to adding it to the heated milk (just before adding the culture).